Regulatory Framework

 • Minimum level of research and development activities in Vietnam;

-• Obligation to supply goods or services in a particular location; and
+• Obligation to supply goods or services in a particular location; and/or

 • Obligation to establish head offices in a particular location.

-Although Vietnam started negotiating bilateral investment treaties (“BIT”) only in the 1990s, by December 2019, it had signed 67 BITs, including those with most of its important trade and investment partners.
+Vietnam started negotiating bilateral investment treaties (“BIT”) only in the 1990s and until now it has signed more than 80 BITs, including those with most of its important trade and investment partners.
 All BITs typically provide for:

 • National treatment, with certain exceptions;